proxystore/proxystore/docs/advanced.rst

 In this context, passing a proxy is like passing a reference that also knows how to dereference itself as soon as it is needed.

 ProxyStore provides a :any:`Store <proxystore.store.base.Store>` interface for passing objects via proxies that resolve themselves from object stores.
-E.g., if you have some distributed object store accesible by all devices in your environment, you can create a proxy that will resolve itself to an object that lives in the store.
+E.g., if you have some distributed object store accessible by all devices in your environment, you can create a proxy that will resolve itself to an object that lives in the store.

 ProxyStore provides many :any:`Store <proxystore.store.base.Store>` implementations: